janoglezcampos/DeathSleep/README.md

   ![](assets/image_9.PNG)

 Now we can call functions that receive their arguments in the first position and at the same time we are able to close our pools, and leave no threads running, win win.
+Is important to note that this function is not exported in Ntdll, so I decided to find it by its byte form inside the dll.

+So this is the end, and with everything reviewed, I think I gave the core ideas that came throw my mind while developing this POC, and why everything was done in the way I did it.

+## Wish you have enjoyed :)

   </details>

 ---